Lounek09/Cyberia/README.md

      encode gzip
    }
    ```
-   For more information, see the [Caddiyfile documentation](https://caddyserver.com/docs/caddyfile).
+   For more information, see the [Caddyfile documentation](https://caddyserver.com/docs/caddyfile).

 4. **Restart Caddy:**
    Restart the Caddy service to apply the new configuration[^1]: